Hawai’i Plant World Essentials

 A guide to making wise plant choices

-In developing this manual, Jaya’s hope is to promote awareness of low elevation vegetation, to inspire the appreciation and re-integration of native species into our lowland environment for esthetic and natural history purposes, as well as to support the control of introduced species that threaten native forest integrity and environmental balance in general.
-This guide offers a practical and fundamental approach to helping landowners and local residents make informed decisions about plant control and propagation choices in Hawai‘i.
+In developing this manual, Jaya’s hope is to promote awareness of low elevation vegetation and inspire the appreciation and re-integration of native species into our lowland environment.
+This guide offers a practical and fundamental approach to helping landowners and local residents make informed decisions about propagation choices and plant control in Hawai‘i.
 Despite some plant variations, the information provided in this booklet can generally be helpful to landscapes across the Hawaiian Islands.

 Or buy the $20 E-Book by Paypal or Credit Card